Ijaz101/GE-Analytics/README.md

 ![Sales by Category](Dashboard_Screenshots/Sales_by_Category.png)

 These categories are therefore particularly important when evaluating the company's overall sales performance.
-The most important decline by sales value came from Computers because of its much larger revenue base.
+The most important decline by revenue came from Computers because of its much larger revenue base.
 Home Appliances, Cameras & Camcorders, and Cell Phones also lost substantial sales compared with the previous year.

 Audio had the largest percentage decline, at approximately -72.5%, but its smaller revenue base means its absolute sales loss was lower than that of Computers.

+* Computers: largest business impact because of its high revenue base and approximately $4.26M decline.
+* Home Appliances: significant decline of approximately $1.87M.
+* Cameras & Camcorders: approximately $1.50M decline.
+* Cell Phones: approximately $1.44M decline.
+* Audio: highest percentage decline, but a smaller absolute revenue impact.

 ### 🌍 Geographic Performance